 The same can be said about price and moving averages.
 When the price has more momentum (speed), it is able to travel more distance away from moving averages before being pulled back due to the moving averages and gravity kicks in.
 When the price has a little momentum, it is unable to go far before the gravity of the moving averages pulls it back to its average.

 The angle of 2 faster-paced moving averages and the difference between them will indicate whether the price has sufficient speed to break away from its average.
-The best moving averages for momentum readings are ones between 5 and maximum 40 ema.
+The best moving averages for momentum readings are ones between 5 and maximum of 40 ema.
 A trader could choose 5 and 10 emas for instance, or 10 and 20 ema or 20 and 40 ema closes.
 The gap between the 2 ema’s will indicate the momentum and hence speed of price.
 Our SMI momentum indicator would do the same of course, but with less effort on your side.

 Hidden secret # 3: EMA’s = Quick Sand or S&R